Welcome to the Website of St. Vincent de Paul Parish, Marino, Dublin, Ireland. We are a parish of the Catholic Archdiocese of Dublin.

 A PRAYER FOR WORN-TORN PARTS OF THE WORLD (from Clonard Monastery, Belfast)

-Prayer for Vocations: Archbishop Farrell is asking for people and priests to pray for vocations to the Priesthood and Religious Life on a regular basis.
+Prayer for Vocations: Archbishop Farrell is asking that we pray for vocations to the Priesthood and Religious Life on a regular basis.
 ‘As you are well aware the need is great, so let’s answer God’s call and pray that the Lord of the harvest will send labourers into his harvest’.
 A new Director and Assistant Director of Vocations have been appointed for the archdiocese, Fr Seamus McEntee and Fr Bill O Shaughnessy.